Biochemistry and Molecular Genetics (PhD)

 Criteria and Mechanism for Selection

 The Biochemistry and Molecular Genetics department uses a holistic approach for reviewing applications and selecting candidates for interview.
 The applicant's academic record, research experience, and letters of recommendation are closely evaluated.
 Competitive candidates have a strong background in biochemistry, chemistry, or biology with evidence of rigorous coursework.
-The GRE test is required and the scores are considered as part of academic profile.
-There is no requirement for a minimum GRE score.
-In addition, 1-2 page personal statement describing past educational, laboratory and relevant life experiences, as well as outlining professional goals after the degree program is required.
+In addition, a one-to-two-page personal statement describing past educational, laboratory and relevant life experiences, as well as a brief description of professional goals after the degree program, is required.

 Competitive applicants have: